AdobeDocs/express-add-ons-docs/src/pages/guides/develop/index.md

 Preview Adobe Express add-on SDK documentation while you wait to [join our private beta](https://adobe.com/go/express-developer).

-# Add-on Recipes

-## Overview
+# Common Use Case Examples
-This set of recipes is provided to help you discover what's possible with our [APIs](../references/apis/) by providing some popular use cases with associated code snippets.
-Be sure to check out our [code samples](samples.md) as well which provide more extensive usage of each of these recipes.
+This set of how to's for popular use cases will help you explore and discover the capabilities of our add-ons platform.
+You will find common use cases along with code snippets that you can use to quickly get started with our add-on SDK.
+Along with these how to's, we also provide a set of [code samples](samples.md) that provide more extensive usage for each case.

 ## Importing Content
 Importing content into the document is one of the most popular use cases, since it allows a user to add content retrieved from a third-party service, or their local hard drive, directly into their designs quickly and easily.
 You can use this feature in your add-ons using one of the function examples below.